Gagne’s Nine Events of Instruction

 - Descriptive or analytic feedback: offers suggestions, next steps and where the student needs to improve.
 Arguably the most valuable of feedback, this is also the most time-consuming as an instructor

 - Peer-evaluation and self-evaluation: allows for reflection and analysis.
 Students are able to identify gaps in their performance and examine the work of their peers.
-Discussing various responses and exemplars may help students answer their own questions about the topic.
+Discussing various responses and examples may help students answer their own questions about the topic.

 8. Assessing the performance